 \section{Abstract}

-In this paper, we will study the connections between the mirror symmetry of Calabi-Yau threefolds and Deligne's conjecture on the values of the $L$-functions of critical pure motives.
-Using mirror symmetry, we will give an explicit method to compute Deligne's period for a smooth fiber in the deformation of a one-parameter Calabi-Yau threefold.
-We will give examples to show how this method works and express Deligne's period in terms of the classical periods of the threeform.
-Using this method, we will compute the Deligne's period of the Calabi-Yau threefolds studied in a recent paper by Candelas, de la Ossa, Elmi and van Straten.
+In this paper, we will study the connections between the mirror symmetry of Calabi-Yau threefolds and Deligne's conjecture on the special values of the $L$-functions of critical motives.
+Using the theory of mirror symmetry, we will develop a method to compute the Deligne's period for a Calabi-Yau threefold in the mirror family of a one-parameter mirror pair.
+We will give two examples to show how this method works, and we will express the Deligne's period in terms of the classical periods of the threeform.
+Using this method, we will compute the Deligne's period of a Calabi-Yau threefold studied in a recent paper by Candelas, de la Ossa, Elmi and van Straten.
 Based on their numerical results, we will explicitly show that this Calabi-Yau threefold satisfies Deligne's conjecture.
 A second purpose of this paper is to introduce the Deligne's conjecture to the physics community, and provide further evidence that there might exist interesting connections between physics and number theory.